Charles Wooley: Author

 He published a book of stories of his time travelling the world as a reporter called Travelling Tales.
 Wooley returned to Hobart in 1999 with his second wife Alona to raise their three children.

 Radio

 From January 2006 until November 2008, Wolley hosted of Macquarie Regional RadioWorks' regional morning program, Charles Wooley Across Australia.
 The show aired 9 am to 12 pm weekdays on over 40 radio stations across Australia.

-As well as presenting his radio show, Charles Wooley continues to work on a casual basis for 60 Minutes and also narrates some television programs for Channel 9.
+As well as presenting his radio show, Wooley continues to work on a casual basis for 60 Minutes and also narrates some television programs for the Nine Network.
 He is also the author of several books, including an up-and-coming guide to walks in and around Hobart, Tasmania.

 Personal life

 Wooley is the father of six children.
 His daughter Anna Wooley is a documentary film maker.